The Cyan Language: Domain Specific Languages

 A future work is to design a library of grammar methods for paralel programming that would implement some commom paralel patterns.
-We could have calls like: \begin{cyan} Process par: [ Out println: 0 ], [ Out println: 1 ] seq: [ Out println: 2 ], [ Out println: 3 ] par: Graphics.{convert}., Printer.{print}.; \end{cyan} Blocks after {\tt par:} would be executed in any paralel.
-Blocks after {\tt seq:} would be executed in the order they appear in the message send.
+We could have calls like: \begin{cyan} Process par: { Out println: 0 }, { Out println: 1 } seq: { Out println: 2 }, { Out println: 3 } par: (Graphics getMethod: "convert"), (Printer getMethod: "print"); \end{cyan} Functions after {\tt par:} would be executed in any paralel.
+Functions after {\tt seq:} would be executed in the order they appear in the message send.
 Then {\tt 1} may appear before {\tt 0} in the output.
 But {\tt 2} will always come before {\tt 3}.
-Remember methods are u-blocks.
+Remember methods are u-functions.